mainul94/books/README.md

 ## Contributions and Community

-If you want to contribute to Frappe Books, please check our [Contribution Guidelines](https://github.com/frappe/books/blob/master/.github/CONTRIBUTING.md).
+If you want to contribute to Leego Books, please check our [Contribution Guidelines](https://github.com/cloudycamp/books/blob/master/.github/CONTRIBUTING.md).
 There are many ways you can contribute even if you don't code:

-1. If you find any issues, no matter how small (even typos), you can [raise an issue](https://github.com/frappe/books/issues/new) to inform us.
+1. If you find any issues, no matter how small (even typos), you can [raise an issue](https://github.com/cloudycamp/books/issues/new) to inform us.
-2. You can help us with language support by [contributing translations](https://github.com/frappe/books/wiki/Contributing-Translations).
+2. You can help us with language support by [contributing translations](https://github.com/cloudycamp/books/wiki/Contributing-Translations).
-3. You can join our [telegram group](https://t.me/frappebooks) and share your thoughts.
+3. You can join our [telegram group](https://t.me/legobook) and share your thoughts.
 4. If you're an ardent user you can tell us what you would like to see.
 5. If you have accounting requirements, you can become an ardent user. 🙂